 In deciding an organizational structure for JCOMM, the JCOMM planning meetings have noted the Panel's success in resolving many operational and co-ordination issues regarding buoy data quality, data flow, deployment scheduling and so on, and have adopted a similar 'Observations Co-ordination Group' for the management of the JCOMM observational programme (See Annex G).
 Membership of this group includes the Chairperson and Technical Co-ordinator of the DBCP.
-The DBCP implementation strategy is consistent with the JCOMM Observing System Implementation Goals for Building a Sustained Global Ocean Observing System in Support of the Global Earth Observation System of Systems (April 2009)6.
+The DBCP implementation strategy is consistent with the JCOMM Observing System Implementation Goals for Building a Sustained Global Ocean Observing System in Support of the Global Earth Observation System of Systems (April 2009).
 In practical terms, the DBCP Technical Co-ordinator works alongside the co-ordinators of other observing systems to implement a common approach to deployment strategy, data management and quality control, and to ensure the most efficient use of deployment opportunities.
 In this regard, the Panel will actively encourage the operators of other observing and satellite data collection systems to make full use of the Panel's experience and expertise in these areas.

-As part of its contribution to the WMO Strategic Plan, and particularly to Expected Results 4^{}, and 5^{}, the DBCP is committed to assisting in the development of the WMO Integrated Global Observing Systems (WIGOS), facilitating buoy data exchange through the WMO Information System (WIS).
-From that perspective, the Panel is participating in the Pilot Project for the integration of marine and other appropriate observations into the GOS (or WIGOS Pilot Project for JCOMM).
+As part of its contribution to the WMO Strategic Plan for 2012 to 2015, and particularly to Expected Result 4\, the DBCP is committed to assisting in the development of the WMO Integrated Global Observing Systems (WIGOS), facilitating buoy data exchange through the WMO Information System (WIS).
+From that perspective, the Panel is committed to follow the legacy recommendations from the the Pilot Project for the integration of marine and other appropriate observations into the GOS (or WIGOS Pilot Project for JCOMM).
 This implies the following actions by the Panel: